- Pets and Animals»

 My dog was able to go from sleeping to dribbling in 0.001 seconds, and I did not want to banish him from the couch, our social area, I knew I had a problem on my hands.

 How could I make him less excited when he was stimulated?

-I asked my daughter to go out and ring the doorbell and come in and walk around the house, ignoring my friend.
+- Condition him to get used to the excitement stimulus.
+I asked my daughter to go out and ring the doorbell and come in and walk around the house, ignoring the dog.
 He urinated at first, of course, but after doing this off and on for several hours he found out that the doorbell did not signify anything exciting.